mxagar/machine_learning_coursera/04_MLSystemDesign/ML_SystemDesign.md

 Note that the formulas are basically the same, only the examples are different.
 However:

-- Regularization is used on the train split, not on the test split.
+- Regularization is used on the train split for training, not on the test split for evaluating; in general, note that the regularization term makes sense only for the computation of the gradient, not for the evaluation of the cost/error.
 - For classification cases, instead of `J_test`, the **accuracy** can be computed: `Accuracy = percentage of correct predictions`.

 If we have overfitting, when `J` decreases, `J_test` will increase and `Accuracy` will decrease, because we fail to generalize!